raai2005/Quotes-Scraper-EDA/readme.md

 Before starting the analysis, this project was driven by a few key questions:

-1. **Who are the most frequently quoted authors?**
+1. **What are the most common tags associated with quotes?**
-   → _Explored using a horizontal bar plot showing the Top 10 Authors._
+   → _Explored using a horizontal bar plot showing the Top 10 Most Common Tags._

 2. **What is the typical length of quotes, and how does it vary across the dataset?**
    → _Visualized using a Seaborn histogram that shows the distribution of quote lengths._